twistlock/docs/api/descriptions/settings/coderepos_get.md

-Retrieves the code repository's webhook URL suffix and the code repositories to scan.
+Retrieves the list of code repositories Prisma Cloud is configured to scan.
+It also retrieves a partial webhook URL.

 This endpoint maps to the following information on the **Defend > Vulnerabilities > Code repositories** Console UI page:

-* Item #2 under **Webhook settings** (the URL suffix).
+* Item #2 under **Webhook settings** (the URL suffix)
 * **GitHub repositories scan scope** table data

+### Webhook

+You can optionally configure your code repositories with a webhook to trigger Prisma Cloud to scan repositories when there is a pertinent event (e.g., new code is pushed to the repository).

+Construct the full webhook using the publicly accessible DNS name or IP address, plus the webhook URL suffix.

 ### cURL Request

-The following cURL command retrieves the URL suffix for the code repository webhook and retrieves all code repositories to scan.
+The following cURL command retrieves all the code repositories to scan and the URL suffix for the repositories.

 ```bash
 $ curl -k \